Employee termination benefit at the CDI

 - Wednesday: 8:30 to 12:15

-- Labour Code: Article L3123-5Calculation of the allowance (alternation between full and part-time)
+- Labor Code: Article L3123-5Calculation of the allowance (full-time and part-time)

 - Social Security Code: Article L242-1Exemptions from social contributions